playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 }
 ---

-If you're coming across this article and haven't heard about "accessibility" (often shortened to "A11Y") before, that's okay.
+If you’ve come across this article but haven't heard about web accessibility (often shortened to "A11Y") before, that's okay.
 We're all learning at different speeds and come across new things all the time.
 That said, accessibility is a critical component of any frontend engineer's responsibilities.
 We implore you to explore what that means, not just in this blog post but beyond with your teams and communities.

 First, let's define what "accessibility" is.
 Accessibility in engineering is ["the process of creating products that are usable by people with the widest possible range of abilities."](https://dl.acm.org/doi/10.1145/2596695.2596719)

-You may have blind or low-vision users of your app.
+One example of accessibility is the needs of blind or low-vision users.
 They may rely on [screen readers](https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-products/screen-readers) or other assistive technologies, which allows them to navigate their computer with their other senses.
 These methods may be used in tandem with the visual experience for some or used independently to navigate their computer auditorily or tactilely.

-You may also have users with limited mobility who utilizes buttons to trigger different behaviors on their machine.
+Another example is users with limited mobility who utilize specialty hardware, such as buttons, to trigger different behaviors on their machine.

 > If you're a visual learner who would like to see some short-and-quick workflows from users like this, [one of Apple's ads](https://www.youtube.com/watch?v=XB4cjbYywqg) displays a few use cases that proper accessibility support can enable.

 Something to keep in mind is that these disabilities may not be permanent.
-For example, if you fall and break your arm, you may be only using one arm while healing.
+For instance, if you fall and break your arm, you may be only using one arm while healing.
 Likewise, there are situational impairments as well.
 If you're holding a cup of coffee in one hand, you'll only be using the other for device usage.
 Here's a chart that outlines a few more of these examples:

 <table>
 	<tr>